About Keith Chapman

 Keith Chapman is a counsel in our Global Transactions group.
 He plays a leading role in our private funds and secondaries practice, advising investor and sponsor clients on transactional, advisory and structuring matters.

 Alongside his funds work, Keith advises financial institutions, multi-national corporates and others across the full spectrum of our corporate work, bringing to bear his deep experience in mergers and acquisitions, JVs, reorganisations and restructurings, equity capital markets and general corporate advisory matters.

 Keith also maintains an active pro bono practice, advising a range of charities including Save the Children International, Scope and Safe Ukraine 2030.

-Currently based in London, Keith has spent time in the firm’s Dubai office, and on secondment with Hewlett-Packard (in Geneva) running their EMEA M&A work.
+Currently based in London, Keith has worked in the firm’s Dubai office, and on secondment with Hewlett-Packard (in Geneva) running the legal aspects of their EMEA M&A work.

-- Bank of America on its £7bn sale of MBNA (the consumer credit business) to Lloyds Banking Group
+- Bank of America on its £7bn sale of the credit card business MBNA to Lloyds Banking Group

 - AIG on its $1.1bn disposal of Ascot, the Lloyd’s of London insurance syndicate, to Canada Pension Plan Investment Board

 - CHAPS (the UK bank-to-bank payment system, when a member-run private sector company) on its acquisition by the Bank of England